-All the facts and circumstances and states of a truer being of his being, as a person in this world, who walks and talks and sometimes goes to strange and dark places to try to live and interact and make people laugh, or just be happy to see him — all this, was hidden from view.
+All the facts and circumstances and states of truer being, as a person in this world, who walks and talks and sometimes goes to strange and dark places to try to live and interact and make people laugh, or just be happy to see him — all this was hidden from view.
 The only unobscured piece of him was the card, and its standing presence presenting itself to those he attempted to connect with.
 Attempt, because that’s all it was.
 Attempts and subsequent failures, due directly to this newfound special fact.
 The truth — of a mask and its transformative properties, to grin and to sow the seeds of an outwardly extravagant and inwardly false joviality.

 Dom, staring momentarily through unmasked eyes to the table in a rare silence, beckons a final revelation: